Make stories easier to see in News on Mac

 Make the text smaller: Press Option-Command-Minus Sign (-) until the text is the size you want.

-The text size is changed for all stories from that channel.
+The text size is changed in all the stories of that channel.

 If you want to reset the content to its actual size, press Shift-Command-0 (zero).